Taylan Antalyalı: Galatasaray

 The midfielder began the next season in the 1.
 Lig for three match before being transferred to Galatasaray.
 He signed a four-year contract with Galatasaray in the 2019–20 season for 1 million €.

 Ankaragücü (loan)

 On 8 September 2022, he signed a 1-year loan contract with Süper Lig team Ankaragücü.

+Samsunspor (loan)

+On 25 July 2023, he signed a 1-year loan contract with Süper Lig team Samsunspor.

+Bodrum (loan)

+On September 7, 2024, it was announced that he was loaned to Bodrum until the end of the 2024–25 season.

 International career

 He made his debut for Turkey national football team on 24 March 2021 in a World Cup qualifier against Netherlands.

+He was subsequently selected to participate in the UEFA Euro 2020.
+However, with a catastrophic record of three losses in three games, eight goals scored and one goal scored, Turkey is eliminated from the first round of the competition.